UnisonUI/UnisonUI/README.md

   specification-paths = [] // List of OpenApi spec files or directories containing those kind of files
                      // inside your repository.
 Those paths are overrided by the restui configuration file inside
                      // of your repository.
-}
+  use-proxy = no // Just enable the proxy or not for this repository }
 ```